Insurance Pricing Forecast Using XGBoost Regressor

 Model evaluation

-First, let's take a look at how each set of parameters did on each fold.
-Each record in the dataset is a set of parameters that were tried.
-We use rank_test_score to make sure that the best set of parameters is at the top:
+Firstly, let’s examine how each set of parameters performed across each fold.
+Each record in the dataset represents a set of parameters that were tested.
+We then use rank_test_score to ensure that the best set of parameters appears at the top.

 cv_results = pd.DataFrame(xgb_bs_cv.cv_results_).sort_values('rank_test_score')